Am0rphous/Python/README.md

 - [PyGMT](https://github.com/GenericMappingTools/pygmt) - A Python interface for the Generic Mapping Tools.
 - [Python Fire](https://github.com/google/python-fire) - Python Fire is a library for automatically generating command line interfaces (CLIs) from absolutely any Python object.
 - [Python basic examples](https://github.com/bmaya1/python-basic-examples) - Repo contains different basic examples to show the versatility of Python.
-- [PyWebView](https://github.com/r0x0r/pywebview) - Build GUI for your Python program with JavaScript, HTML, and CSS.
 - [Pyxel](https://github.com/kitao/pyxel) - A retro game engine for Python.
 - [Rich](https://github.com/willmcgugan/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
   - [Enrich](https://github.com/pycontribs/enrich) - Enrich adds few missing features to the wonderful rich library.